 New online report card system released in Alabama

 The Alabama Department of Education in December released the report cards.
-The system gives scores in four areas: learning gains; student achievement, local indicators and the graduation rate for high schools.
+The cards give scores in four areas: learning gains; student achievement, local indicators and the graduation rate for high schools.

 Comments